Olanetsoft/SavingItemToSharepointList/README.md

 # SavingItemToSharepointList
-How to save an item to a list on sharepoint
+How to save an item into a list on Microsoft Sharepoint